Death Valley

 lobbyorange

 hangerThe first display room, titled "Bakersfield Built; Architecture of the 1950s", told the story of the rebuilding of the city following a devastating 1952 earthquake, a rebuilding where locals chose to build in the modern style.
-The story was interesting, even if I failed to take pictures other than one of a Eames coat hanger.
-I wonder if we need to came back to town to see the mid-century structures talked about.
+The story was interesting, even if I failed to take pictures other than one of an Eames coat hanger.
+I wonder if we need to come back to town to see the mid-century structures talked about.

-Next up, was a gallery of Cesar Martinez' "drink culture".
-His wild composition were intended to tell of "the duality of chicano culture."
+were intended to tell of "the duality of chicano culture."
 The closer each was examined, the more complex the style appeared.
 This "culture" is not our own, so this was like visiting an art display in some foreign land.
 Great.

 martinezpairtriptich